Skip to main content Link Search Menu Expand Document (external link)

 2. Diversity and Inclusion

-• Campuswire: discussion forum for announcements and communication.
+• Ed: Discussion forum for announcements and communication.

-• Gradescope: platform for submitting assignments and viewing grades.
-You should be automatically added to Gradescope; let us know if not.
+• Gradescope: Platform for submitting assignments and viewing grades.
+You should be automatically added to Gradescope within 24 hours of enrolling.

 This course will include in-person lectures, groupwork sessions in discussion section, and weekly homework assignments.